1946 North Vietnamese legislative election: Conduct

-The elections were opposed by the French colonial authorities and their supporters, and were marked by bombings and "misinformation".
+Internal documents of the Communist Party indicate that they sought to preselect candidates; Communist partisans and Viet Minh members were instructed to run for seats without disclosing their affiliations.
+Holcombe characterizes the elections as "stage-managed public rituals" intended mainly to disguise a Party dictatorship.

 Results

 According to Ho Chi Minh, voter turnout was approximately 82%.
 Other sources put turnout at 89%.
 Ho Chi Minh received the highest vote share (98.4%) of any candidate.

+Graph of the party split among 302 seats.